-In earlier, we have posted a article of which is best dehumidifier for basement, in that I listed a top of dehumidifier which best suitable in basement and rid the humidity and musty odor, If you miss it, you can find it here.
+In earlier, we have posted a article of which is best dehumidifier for basement, in that I listed a top of dehumidifier which best suitable in basement and rid the humidity and musty odor.
 And today we will share with you about types of basement dehumidifiers.

 As you already know that, some places in your home are more likely to stimulate molds and aggravate moisture levels, such as the basement.
 If your basement is moldy or stifling and the water concentrates on the pipes and the windows, you should take this as a sign that your home contains very high humidity level.

 The problem with basements is the warm air within the basements tends to rise that means it will travel through the other living areas, and if it’s not kept under control you could end up with a massive repair bill.
 A basement dehumidifier is the key element to fighting that “moist” basement feeling and smell.
 Selecting the suitable type of basement dehumidifier to your circumstances is essential.
 You should be well aware of the information for the quantity of cubic square feet inside your basement area.

 There are a number of different ways of grouping basement dehumidifiers.
 You should consider each of these groupings when you are going to buy a dehumidifier for your basement.
 There are four common types of basement dehumidifiers as you can see at below:

 1/ Heat Pump Dehumidifiers